The Right Coffee Machine for your Golf Club

 Which machine to go for

 In our experience, having a coffee vending machine which can be both self-served and served is ideal for early morning golfers who will still be able to use the machine when there is no one around to serve them.
 Most bean to cup coffee machines can be fitted with a coin mechanism for golfers to serve themselves.
 It can then be deactivated by members of staff when they want to serve drinks.
 They can also dispense drinks by using an i-key, which can be prepaid or programmed to give a specified amount of free drinks for your most loyal patrons.

 Fully automated or traditional espresso

-Alternatively, you could use a hybrid, like in golf.
-The Amore 1 is a traditional espresso machine that uses coffee pods.
+Alternatively, you could use a hybrid coffee machine, like in golf.
+The Amore 1 is a traditional espresso vending machine that uses coffee pods.
 Using pods means there’s no need to worry about grinding and dosing the right amount of coffee beans which means you get get consistently good quality quality coffee with every cup.
 It also has an automatic steam wand for preparing foamed milk without needing specific training.

 What to look out for

 Once you’ve decided on the best machine for each location, you want to make sure it’ll be able to cope with likely servings per day.
 A cheaper machine may still be able to produce a nice cappuccino but will slow down in busy periods when it struggles to keep up with demand.
 You also want an attractive coffee machine, that will draw the eye and encourage sales.
 Also consider the space you have and whether you’ll have enough room for cups, stirrers and other ancillaries.

 Service and maintenance

 Another big factor to consider is service and maintenance.
 Machines can break down from time to time so you need a company that can provide you with quick response engineers to keep your machines up and running, and your customers fuelled.
 This can be a problem when buying second hand machines which tend to be older and more prone to breakdowns.